alessandrobachechi/ToDoList/README.md

 2. Open the `index.html` file in your browser to start using the application.

-## Contributing

-If you wish to contribute to this project, feel free to open a pull request or an issue.
-All contributions are welcome!

 ## License

 This project is released under the MIT license.
 For more details, see the `LICENSE` file.